reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

         );
     }
 ````
-For a full list of the available parsing methods, refer [the documentation](https://javadoc.io/doc/io.jsonwebtoken/jjwt-api/0.11.2/io/jsonwebtoken/JwtParser.html)
+For a full list of the available parsing methods, refer to [the documentation](https://javadoc.io/doc/io.jsonwebtoken/jjwt-api/0.11.2/io/jsonwebtoken/JwtParser.html).

 ### Comparing Basic Authentication and JWT in Spring Security
 Before we dive into the implementation of JWT in a sample Spring Boot application, let's look at a few points of comparison between BasicAuth and JWT.